LeMinux/ConvenienceDownloader/README.md

 # ConvenienceDownloader
-C program that uses yt-dlp, grep, and ffmpeg to make it less time consuming and more beneficial to download from youtube.
-First it downloads the video into the current directory then converts to .mp3 for later transfering and moves the .mp4 into the specified directory.
+C program that uses yt-dlp and ffmpeg to download from youtube.
+First it downloads the video as a .mp4 into the current directory then converts to .mp3 depending on if you skipped that.
+It then moves the file(s) to the specified directory.
+Now yes, yt-dlp does already have these kind of features but I wanted to make this my first C project.

 ## Initialization
   - Type "make" to use the default execution of make which will create the "Destinations" directory if it does not exist.
 Running the code with ./download.out or make run will then ask for you to specify where to send video, audio, and cover art files.